MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 ## Create sales documents in Business Central

-If the **Auto Create Orders** toggle is enabled on the **Shopify Shop Card**, [!INCLUDE[prod_short](../includes/prod_short.md)] tries to create a sales document once the order is imported.
+If the **Auto Create Orders** toggle is enabled on the **Shopify Shop Card**, [!INCLUDE[prod_short](../includes/prod_short.md)] tries to create a sales document after the order is imported.
 If issues such as a missing customer or product occur, you'll need to fix the problems and then create the sales order again.

 ### To create sales documents